Recurly API v2.6 and Lower: Deprecation and End of Life

 NOTE: If you do not indicate a specific version of the API, we can not guarantee that the default version returned will be supported or available.
 Therefore, it is critical that you explicitly request a specific API version.

 To understand what is changing between your current version and the version to which you are migrating, see the following guide.

 Upgrade Guide for Unofficial Client Library Users

 Unfortunately, we can not provide specific upgrade instructions for the community-provided client libraries as they are supported and maintained outside of Recurly.
 Our recommendation is to contact the maintainer(s) of the unofficial client library for further instruction.
 At the very least, they should be able to tell you which version of the client library is required for the corresponding API version that you are targeting.
 If you are having issues contacting the maintainer, please contact us and we may be able to assist.

 Recurly provides new API releases continuously in order to deliver new features, to improve performance, to fix bugs, and to provide enhanced security.
 While our aim is to always provide these updates in a backward-compatible fashion, breaking changes are sometimes unavoidable, and we cannot support all versions of the API indefinitely.

 Our API offering is critical to the success of our customers and partners as it provides the primary entry point into our industry-leading subscription management platform.
 We take pride in providing our API in a way that empowers our customers to integrate quickly, while also minimizing friction and providing a top-notch development experience along the way.

-You can read more about our API policy and see a complete schedule of deprecation and end of life dates for all versions of our API on our Support Policy and Roadmap page.
+You can read more about our API policy and see a complete schedule of deprecation and sunset dates for all versions of our API on our Support Policy and Roadmap page.

 Questions?
 Please contact our Support Team.